Jackknife1/riotapi-mysql/mysql_tutorial.md

   </p>

   **NOTE**
-  When inserting data into database, always check
+  When inserting data into database, always check:
   - Collumn order must match with collumn names in table
   - Number of placeholders must match number of rows
   - Format api data into hashable format, like tuple(), so it can be properly inserted
   - Check if data types of your varibales match data types of your collumns (can't insert str into int collumn)

+  ***MySQL***
+  All those thing could be also done in mysql workbench, manualy or by mysql commands with their own syntax.

   Thank you for reading